bbauska/UC-Davis-Animation-with-JS-and-jQuery/README.md

   alt="Second half; div, ul, li and tabs in HTML." />
 </p>

-If we go and look at the markup file over here, you&apos;ll see that the way it&apos;s setup is we have a div called tabs with an idea of tabs, and in here we have an unordered list.
-These things are going to be the actual tabs that you click on.
+<p>If we go and look at the markup file over here, you&apos;ll see that the way
+it&apos;s setup is we have a div called tabs with an idea of tabs, and in here we have an unordered list.
+These things are going to be the actual tabs that you click on.</p>

-Then the href for these links to the id&apos;s for these pieces of content down here, and this is the content that will be on each tab.
+<p>Then the href for these links to the id&apos;s for these pieces of content
+down here, and this is the content that will be on each tab.
 This is typical for the setup for this type of interface, is that you would have an unordered list that makes the tabs, and the tabs themselves would have id&apos;s that match the href&apos;s for them up here.
-That&apos;s the basic markup that we&apos;re going to be using, and it should really work well for us.
+That&apos;s the basic markup that we&apos;re going to be using, and it should really work well for us.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~ 210. example, css (124) ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <p align="center" width="100%">